camonet/Portfolio/README.md

 Each project title links to the project repository

 ## [Automated ETL pipeline](https://github.com/camonet/movies-ETL)
-This project created an automated pipeline to extract movie data from Wikipedia (JSON format) and Kaggle (csv), transform it into a consistent strucure, and then upload it into an SQL database.
+This project created an automated pipeline to extract raw movie data from Wikipedia (JSON format) and Kaggle (csv), transform it into a consistent structure, and then upload the transformed data into an SQL database.
 Creating the pipeline utilized Python, pandas libraries, SQL, PostgreSQL, and more.
-- The transformation step required using functions with various tools, including for loops, if else statements, lambda functions, and regular expressions to automate tedious and repetitive tasks.
+- The transformation step required using functions with various tools, including for loops, if else statements, lambda functions, and regular expressions to automate tedious and repetitive tasks, such as parsing the data and converting regular text into numbers.
-- Connecting the script to an SQL database required the utilization of a database engine to automatically import the data into readable and clear tables.
+- Connecting the script to an SQL database required creating a PostgreSQL database engine to automatically import the data into readable and clear tables.

 Example code
 > <img width="777" alt="Screen Shot 2022-09-03 at 11 41 37 PM" src="https://user-images.githubusercontent.com/99444856/188297714-97cd6cf0-4b3a-4dc8-8b0d-20f3986f9cea.png">